A new determination of higher-order QCD corrections to hadronic $\tau$ decays: Final predictions of the higher order coefficients –

-yields Levin sums of $\delta^{(0)}$ consistent with the experimental measurements.
-Notably, the values of $\alpha_s$ \eqref{alpha_levin_inv}, obtained from the Levin transform applied to the inverted series lie entirely within this interval.
-This overlap demonstrates that the restricted range of $\alpha_s$ not only reproduces the experimental value of $\delta^{(0)}$ but also encompasses the independent estimates from the inverted-series analysis, thereby reinforcing the internal consistency and robustness of our determination of $\alpha_s$.

-The final estimates of the coefficients $c_{5,1}$–$c_{12,1}$ are shown in the table below.
-These predictions represent the mean values obtained from the Levin transformation $\tilde{\mathcal{L}}_{\mathrm{T,2}}$, summarized in Table~\ref{tab:coeff_LevinT_1_delta0}, together with the corresponding higher-order predictions from the all Levin transforms given in Tables~\ref{tab:coeffs_LevinU_2_delta0}–\ref{tab:coeff_LevinD_2_delta0}.

-\subsection{Final predictions of the higher order coefficients $c_{5,1}$–$c_{12,1}$}
+\section{Final predictions of the higher order coefficients $c_{5,1}$–$c_{12,1}$}

-Our final predictions for the higher-order coefficients $c_{5,1}$–$c_{12,1}$ are obtained by taking the mean of the estimates listed in Tables~\ref{tab:final_coeff_alphas} and \ref{tab:final_coeff_d0} , which include results derived from the Levin transformations applied to both the inverted series, Eq.~\eqref{Eq:aFOPT}, and the FOPT expansion of $\delta^{(0)}$, using four known input coefficients and three known input coefficients that yield the smallest deviation in the predicted fourth-order coefficient $c_{4,1}$ .
+Our final predictions for the higher-order coefficients $c_{5,1}$-$c_{12,1}$ are obtained by taking the mean of a selected set of estimates listed in Tables~\ref{tab:coeff_LevinU_1_delta0}, \ref{tab:coeff_LevinT_1_delta0}, and \ref{tab:coeffs_LevinU_2_delta0}-\ref{tab:coeffs_LevinD_2_delta0}.
+These tables contain results derived from the application of Levin-type sequence transformations to the FOPT expansion of $\delta^{(0)}$, using both three known input coefficients and four known input coefficients.

+For the case where three known input coefficients are employed, we first consider the results presented in Table~\ref{tab:coeff_LevinU_1_delta0}.
+From this table, we exclude the estimates obtained using the $\mathcal{L}_{\mathrm{U},1}^{(1)}(1)$ and $\mathcal{L}_{\mathrm{U},1}^{(1)}(5)$ transformations, which exhibit substantially larger deviations in the prediction of the known fourth-order coefficient $c_{4,1}$.
+All remaining entries from Table~\ref{tab:coeff_LevinU_1_delta0} are included in the averaging procedure.
+We then include all entries from Table~\ref{tab:coeff_LevinT_1_delta0}, which provides the corresponding results obtained from the Levin-$\rm T$ transformations.

+When four known input coefficients are used, we again omit the $\mathcal{L}_{\mathrm{U},1}^{(2)}(1)$ and $\mathcal{L}_{\mathrm{U},1}^{(2)}(5)$ columns from Table~\ref{tab:coeffs_LevinU_2_delta0}, consistent with the selection criteria adopted earlier.
+For the corresponding cases of the Levin-T and Levin-D transformations, shown in Tables~\ref{tab:coeff_LevinT_2_delta0} and \ref{tab:coeffs_LevinD_2_delta0}, respectively, all columns are included in the final averaging procedure.

+This selection ensures that the final estimates for $c_{5,1}$-$c_{12,1}$ are based on a set of transformations that yield mutually consistent predictions for the known coefficient $c_{4,1}$, while excluding only those cases that lead to substantially larger deviations, thereby providing a stable and reliable determination of the higher-order coefficients.